Contents

 Software decisions bear more risk when you're the one explaining budget overruns to clients.
 SolidWorks runs about $4,000 upfront plus $1,300 annually just to stay current.
 Onshape starts near $1,500 per user per year.
 Enterprise suites like Siemens NX can cost over $11,000 for a single license.
 FreeCAD remains free, reminding every firm that the range between "free" and "mortgage payment" keeps growing.

 Cost is just where the headaches start.
-This past year brought AI generative design that churns out concepts in minutes, cloud platforms letting distributed teams work in the same browser, and clients asking for digital twins before you've poured concrete.
+This past year brought AI-powered drawing automation that generates complete 2D documentation in minutes, cloud platforms letting distributed teams work in the same browser, and clients asking for digital twins before you've poured concrete.
 Cloud rendering and real-time collaboration now matter more than local processing power.

 You already know your current setup has gaps.
 The question is which gaps matter most to your bottom line.